 Lauren Cohen, Associate Professor of Business Administration.
 Empirical asset pricing, behavioral finance, and portfolio choice.

-C. Fritz Foley, Professor of Business Administration.
+C. Fritz Foley, André R. Jakurski Professor of Business Administration.
 International corporate finance.

 Drew Fudenberg, Frederic E. Abbe Professor of Economics.
 Game theory and microeconomic theory.

 Stuart Gilson, Steven R. Fenster Professor of Business Administration.
 Valuation, corporate finance, and corporate restructuring.

-Paul A. Gompers, Eugene Holman Professor of Business Administration.
+Paul A. Gompers, Eugene Holman Professor of Business Administration Chair, MBA Elective Curriculum.
 Private equity funds, private firms, and long-run performance evaluation for newly public companies.

-Brian J. Hall, Albert H. Gordon Professor of Business Administration.
+Brian J. Hall, Albert H. Gordon Professor of Business Administration Unit Head, Negotiation, Organizations & Markets.
 Compensation and incentive strategy, corporate governance, corporate finance, and organizational economics.

 Samuel Hanson, Assistant Professor of Business Administration.
 Corporate finance, behavioral finance, and asset pricing

 Oliver S. Hart, Andrew E. Furer Professor of Economics.
 Theory of the firm and contract theory.

-Paul M. Healy, James R. Williston Professor of Business Administration.
+Paul M. Healy, James R. Williston Professor of Business Administration, Senior Associate Dean for Research.
 Corporate financial reporting and analysis and corporate finance.

-Richard Hornbeck, Assistant Professor of Economics.
+Richard Hornbeck, Dunwalke Associate Professor of American History.
 Economic history and development.

 Victoria Ivashina, Associate Professor of Business Administration.
 Applied corporate finance, credit markets.

 Dale W. Jorgenson, Samuel W. Morris University Professor.
 Econometrics.

 Robert S. Kaplan, Marvin Bower Professor of Leadership Development, Emeritus.
 Link between cost and performance measurement systems with strategy implementation and operational excellence.

 Tarun Khanna, Jorge Paulo Lemann Professor of Business Administration.
 Corporate strategy of diversified business.

-Josh Lerner, Jacob H. Schiff Professor of Investment Banking.
+Josh Lerner, Jacob H. Schiff Professor of Investment Banking, Unit Head, Entrepreneurial Management.
 Venture capital, private equity, and intellectual property.

 Nathan Nunn, Professor of Economics.
 International trade, economic development, economic history.

 Felix Oberholzer-Gee, Andreas Andresen Professor of Business Administration.
 Senior Associate Dean for International Development.
 Strategy.

-Ariel Pakes, Steven McArthur Heller Professor of Economics.
+Ariel Pakes, Thomas Professor of Economics.
 Industrial organization and econometrics.

 Krishna G. Palepu, Ross Graham Walker Professor of Business Administration.
 Strategy, valuation, and disclosure.